 You should feed your dachshunds before leaving, it will make them feel comfortable and fall asleep easier.

 The room you leave your puppy in should be carefully selected to minimize damage.
 It is best to stay away from places with wires or valuable furniture.
 That place should also calculate how to make if the dog barking is less disturbing to the neighbors.
-It is important to note that your pet should be kept indoors rather than the garden as they will feel safer.
+It is important to note that your pet should be kept indoors rather than in the garden as they will feel safer.

-Moreover, you can leave your dachshund at home with their favorite toys attached with his favorite food which can distract his attention for a few minutes when you leave, it will also help him feel less intension, overcome the fear and gradually get used to being alone.
+Moreover, you can leave your dachshund at home with favorite toys attached with his favorite food which can distract his attention for a few minutes when you leave, it will also help him feel less intension, overcome the fear and gradually get used to being alone.
 Leave an old shirt of yours before leaving.
 The fact that putting your shirt in your dog’s house will help him get used to being alone easier.
 Some dachshunds seem to be relieved to hear the familiar sounds of a melody playing on the radio.
 Therefore, you can record a 30-minute conversation with your family and play it for the dog as you leave.

 When you return, the greeting should be short and do not get too excited.
 For whatever reason, you should not be angry, yell at or punish your wiener dog.
 If something goes wrong, reconsider your responsibilities and if necessary, ask someone for help.

 In order to deal with the situation when you going out, puppies have to feel comfortable and calm even you are not with them.
 The following tips could help you to create a more independent relationship between you and your dogs.
 It also helps to decrease the dependence of your dog puppy on you which leads to anxiety when alone.